-- If unsure, call the front door service 03000 411 111 - If no immediate risk of harm, provide internal support and/or refer to other agencies in line with Kent Safeguarding Support Level Guidance and KSCMP procedures, as appropriate.
-For example, signposting to community services and/or early help open access, a non-urgent call to the Police via 101, reporting allegations against staff to the County LADO Service, or make a Request for Support via the Kent Front Door Service Portal
+- If a child is at risk of immediate harm and/or is unsafe to go home, call the integrated Front Door on 03000 411 111 (outside office hours - 03000 419 191) or call the Police on 999. - If no immediate risk of harm, provide internal support and/or refer to other agencies in line with Kent Safeguarding Support Level Guidance and KSCMP procedures, as appropriate.
+For example, signposting to community services and/or early help open access, a non-urgent call to the Police via 101, reporting allegations against staff to the County LADO Service, or make a Request for Support via the Front Door Service Portal. - Where the school is unsure, advice can be sought from a Local Authority Social Worker at the Front Door Service via 03000 411 111 - Where support is required out of working hours, contact the Out of Hours Service via 03000 41 91 91.